Air Alpes: 1970s

 In April 1971 a Yakovlev Yak-40 was demonstrated to the airline, but no jets joined the fleet until 1974.
 In 1972 Air Alpes purchased 30% of Avi ALPI, an Italian air transport company based in Trento Northern Italy using a fleet of Piper and Pilatus light aircraft.
 Avi ALPI had been created by Aerosud and famed World War II pilot Martino Aichner.
 The same year saw operations commence on the Dole–Paris, and Paris/Geneva – Courchevel routes with Twin Otters.
 From 1972 Air Alpes was hosted on the Air France reservation system.
 The same year the GIECAR group (Groupement d'Intérêt Économique des Compagnies Aériennes Régionales) was created, leading to greater integration with Air France when agreements were forged to form a partnership between Air Limousin, Air Champagne Ardennes and Pyrenair, all flying on behalf of Air France.
 Courchevel–Paris, Courchevel–Geneva, Marseille–Milan, Marseille–Geneva, Marseille–Barcelonne, Marseille–Geneva and Metz–Düsseldorf services were operated using Air France-branded aircraft.
 By the end of 1973 Air Alpes was flying 50 routes; including Air France/Air Alpes routes and flights jointly marketed by the two airlines.
 Further agreements with other larger airlines such as Union des Transports Aériens for the Savoie and Haute-Savoie regions and Pan American World Airways were also made.

 The association with Air France prompted the decision to place orders for four Aérospatiale Corvette short range business- and regional jets, with options for eight more; and in 1974 Air Alpes entered the jet age with the arrival of the first Corvette; operations commenced on September 28 flying in the full colors of Air France upon the Chambéry–Paris route.
-Also in 1974 Air Alpes acquired Air Champagne Ardennes soon after the takeover of Air Limousin, Air Rouergue and Pyrénair.
+Also in 1974 Air Alpes acquired Air Champagne Ardennes soon after its operational association with ALTA-Air Limousin, Air Rouergue and Pyrénair.
 The number of aircraft continued to increase with the arrival of a Cessna 401, a Cessna 402 and a Cessna 411 with the takeover of these companies.
 In October 1975 the first of two Fokker F27 Friendship turboprops arrived.
 The first F27 route was Chambéry to Paris, the same route initiated by the Corvettes a year earlier.